dacuevash/dacuevash.github.io/_posts/math/linear-functions/2022-03-12-lineal-functions-en.markdown

 date: 2022-03-12 10:43:37 -0600
 dateUpdated:
 # Recently created posts most have the "recent" tag followed by their category in the "tags" variable.
 Remove "recent" after a while
-tags: recent math
+tags: blog math
 # Posts written in Spanish or Japanese must include the "es" or "jp" category respectively AS THE FIRST one listed.
 Then write its normal category
-categories: math
+categories: en math
 ---

 ![Linear Function](/assets/img/math/linear-functions/linear-func.png){:style="display:block; margin-left:auto; margin-right:auto; width:50%; height:50%; border-radius:15px"}